 The development of spiritual enlightenment and written language, as well as the establishment of schools in Russia enhanced the beneficial influence of Christianity on the Russian way of life.

-wast like a merchant seeking goodly pearls, O Vladimir.
+thou wast like a merchant seeking goodly pearls, O

-the Orthodox may be granted peace and great mercy.
+that the Orthodox may be granted peace and great